-Housing Application Fee:
+Housing Application Fee

-JSU Housing and Residence Life fees are assessed through the The Housing Director (THD) Self-Service Portal.
-Students can make all payments relative to housing on their JSU PAWS account via the THD: JSU Housing Self-Service portal.
+JSU Housing and Residence Life fees are assessed through the Housing Self-Service Portal.
+Students can make all payments relative to housing on their JSU PAWS account via the JSU Housing Self-Service portal.
 Completed applications must be accompanied by the required application processing fee or room reservation fee before a student is assigned housing.
-All New and Transfer Students are required to pay the \$100 non-refundable housing application processing fee.
+All New, Transfer, and Re-admit students are required to pay the \$100 non-refundable housing application processing fee.
 The Department of Housing and Residence Life only accepts credit or debit cards for payments.